-Thinking if eating those decorated eggs?
+Thinking of eating those decorated eggs?
 Think again.
-Here's why health experts say its a no-no.
+Here's why health experts say it's a no-no.

-It was a hot debate at the end of the day in my house this Easter, to eat the decorated eggs or don't.
+It was a hot debate at the end of the day in my house one Easter, to eat the decorated eggs or don't.

 Turns out the answer is don't.

-And though you may think you can't eat your Easter eggs because the were decorated, that's not actually the reason.
+And though you may think you can't eat your Easter eggs because they were decorated, that's not actually the reason.

 It's the fact that you decorated with them that you can't then eat them after Easter.